-U.S. EPA, OSWER, Technology Innovation Office, April 1995 EPA/542-B-94-002, 222 pp.
+U.S. EPA, OSWER, Technology Innovation Office, Washington, DC, April 1995, 222 pp. EPA/542-B-94-002

 This monograph is one of a series of eight on innovative site and waste remediation technologies.
 It is the cumulation of a multi-organizational effort involving over 100 experts over a two-year period.
 It provides experienced, practical, professional guidance on the application of this technology.